cloudskytian/sugoi-player-deprecated/README.md

 ## System requirements

-- Microsoft Windows 7 or later (64 bit os is highly recommended).
+- Microsoft Windows 7 or later (64 bit operating system is highly recommended).
 - A somewhat capable CPU.
 Hardware decoding might help if the CPU is too slow to decode video in realtime, but must be explicitly enabled with the `--hwdec` option.